Orange Marmalade Sweet Rolls

-Orange Marmalade Filled Sweet Rolls are composed of a tender bread dough rolled around a healthy dose of marmalade and brown sugar for a delightful breakfast treat!
+Orange Marmalade Sweet Rolls are made with tender bread dough rolled around delicious marmalade and brown sugar for a delightful breakfast treat!

 I didn’t mention the orange marmalade to Bill.
 If he has toast for breakfast, he tops it with butter and the most mundane jelly…raspberry, strawberry or grape.
 I awaited his verdict.
 Bill has a fondness for both cinnamon and orange breakfast rolls.
 I shouldn’t have worried.
 These plump, tender sweet rolls were definitely a success.
 Just ask Bill.
 He’ll vouch for them.

 #TwelveLoaves April: Oranges.
 The month of March was filled with gorgeous strawberry bread!
 We have chosen ORANGES for our April theme!
 Choose a recipe including oranges.
 Your bread of choice recipe must include in the recipe: oranges, orange marmalade, orange zest.
 In addition to being in the dough, it could also be added to a glaze.
 Whatever you bake, (yeasted, quick bread, crackers, muffins, braids, flatbreads, etc) have fun and let’s have a delicious month of bread with ORANGES.
 My Orange Marmalade Sweet Rolls were a big hit!

 - It’s Thyme for Orange Dinner Rolls from Cookistry

 - Orange Marmalade Scones from A Baker’s House

 - Orange Pull-Apart Bread from All That’s Left Are The Crumbs

 - Orange Rosemary Boule from Food Lust People Love